Philiphil/Kult-Engine/README.md

-# Kult-Engine
+# Kult Engine
-Kult-Engine is a full-stack framework
+Kult-Engine is a full-stack framework.
-Its goal is to be a base design to fit every website.
-Lightweight yet powerful; Kult-engine provides sets of tools for a website's common task.
+Its goal is to be lightweight, easy to configure/install/run, fit every website and provide sets of powerful tools for common task.

 >PHP : 7
 >Version : BETA

 ##Why would someone choose Kult-Engine over CodeIgniter/Laravel/Symphony 2/Slim/Cake ... ?
 Dont.
-I've made Kult-Engine for myself, because i needed a lightweight framework with only the necessary ordinary tools for a website
+I've made Kult-Engine for myself, because i didnt want to use those frameworks.
-- I didnt want to have to learn everything about a complex architecture in order to be able to 'hello world'
+- I didnt want to have to learn everything about a complex software in order to be able to "hello world", I mean : Come on ; The whole purpose of a framework is to help me to code quickly
-- I didnt want a ton of helper that i wont use anyway
+- I didnt want a ton of heavy and useless helpers that i wont use unless i'm forced to.
-- I didnt want 'use legit_namespace\somewhat_legit_sub_namespace\useless_sub_sub_namespace\classname\classname;' 8 times in every file
+- I didnt want to have to write 'use legit_namespace\somewhat_legit_sub_namespace\useless_sub_sub_namespace\classname\classname;' 8 times in every file, no matter what PSR XXVIII told
-- I didnt want something too different than vanilla PHP.
+- I didnt want something too far from vanilla PHP, I mean, if you hate PHP this much, dont use it
-- I didnt want to have to use linux, have to install 3 software on it, run 3 commands and then install the framework
+- I didnt want to be required to use linux, install 3 softwares and  run 13 commands in order to get a folder full of .php files, what is wrong with you people ?

-I just wanted a set of simple tools that fits common use, how hard is it ?

-Since the list of things that i dont want goes on and on; Since this list applies almost everywhere;
+Since this list goes on and on;
+Since this list applies almost everywhere;
-Since no one is complaining about it;
+Since no one seems to complain about it;
-You probably shouldn't use Kult-Engine.
+You probably should not use the Kult Engine.

 ##Features
-- Easy to use
-- Easy to learn
+- Easy to use, to learn, to install and to run.
-- Fast
+- Lightweight and Fast.
-- Light Weight
-- Easily extendible
 - REST class
 - DB connector class
 - Logger class
 - Debugger class
-- Multi-lang
+- Multi-lang class and functions
 - Caching for html inputs.
 - Ajax Class
 - Injector class
 - Templating
-- More to come.

-###Features to come :
-- Sanitizer.
+- and more.
-- Better page class
-- Better db connector class
-- Beter session classes.

 ##QUICKSTART :

+###How to install ?
+Just download it.
+###How to make it run ?
+Extract it to your site's root folder and edit config.php
-###So, how does it work ?
+###How to make it work ?
-in order to use the framework, all you have to do is.
+Well, in your files add
 ```
   require('invoker.class.php');
   kult_engine\invoker::require_basics();
 ```
-Then, you can use it.
+###How ...
+Well, take a look at the wiki. (although its not done yet) (since its not done yet here's what old readme.md used to say : )

 ###So what can i do ?
 first,